mimecast/dtail/doc/installation.md

 The following installation guide has been tested successfully on CentOS 7.
 You may need to adjust accordingly depending on the distribution you use.

-This guide also assumes that you know how to use ``systemd`` and how to configure a service there.
-If you are unsure please consult the documentation of your distribution.

 # Compile it

 Please check the [Quick Starting Guide](quickstart.md) for instructions how to compile DTail.
 It is recommended to automate the build process via your build pipeline (e.g. produce a deployable RPM via Jenkins).
 You don't have to use ``go get...`` to compile and install the binaries.
 You can also clone the repository and use ``make`` instead.